SourceCode/earthbound-battle-backgrounds/README.md

 An optimized rewrite of [gjtorikian/Earthbound-Battle-Backgrounds-JS](https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS) with cleaner code

 # What is this?
 Earthbound, also known as *Mother 2* in Japan, is a SNES game released in 1994.
-This project displays Earthbound's battle backgrounds browsers.
+This project displays Earthbound's battle backgrounds in browsers.
 In order to render the frames, currently a [Canvas 2D context](https://www.w3.org/TR/2dcontext/) is used.
 I'd be happy to use a [WebGL 2 context](https://www.khronos.org/registry/webgl/specs/latest/2.0/) once support is more wide-spread.

 # Is there a demo?
 Yes.
 You can find a full-screen demo [here](https://kdex.github.io/earthbound-battle-backgrounds).